cdecan/Group-22/Sprint6Updates1.md

 ### 1. What is the branch he/she worked on (has to be pushed to the repo)

-`booking_backend`
+`booking_backend` `booking_backend_bugfix`

 ### 2. What is the progress so far

-created and assigned cards on the scrumboard, created the book_listing function, need to finish it and merge it
+created and assigned cards on the scrumboard, created the book_listing function, made changes so that it fits the criteria

 ### 3. Any difficulties

-not at the moment, but they may arise if a group member notices something on the pull request
+Some of the requirements were misinterpreted and the booking had to be changed to fix them after we noticed

 ### 4. What is the plan for the days before the deadline.

-finish the book_listing function, merge it, wait for the other components to finish, then deploy it all with docker
+wait for the other components to finish and then deploy it all with docker

 # Haiden